Fitness for One and All Home Page

-Week C: Speed Sumo Deficit One Chain Deadlifts, Adductors/ Abductors (one leg at a time), Standing Leg Curls (alternate legs).
+Week C: Speed Conv 3/4" Deficit Deadlifts, Adductors/ Abductors (one leg at a time), Standing Leg Curls (alternate legs).

 Week D: Speed Sumo Deadlifts, Lying Leg Curls (alternate legs), Twisting Dip Bar Leg Raises (legs together).

-Heavy Bag, Step-ups, Jump Rope, Speed Pushups, Speed MG Chain Benches, Speed RB Deficit Deadlifts, DB Curls, DB Reverse Curls, Crunches, Decline Crunches, Crunch-Reverse Crunch Combo, Twisting Sit-ups, Wrist Roller (overhand and underhand), Standing Leg Curls (one leg at a time), Lying Leg Curls (one leg at a time), Twisting Leg Raises (amrap), Dip Bar Leg Raises, various RC exercises.
+Heavy Bag, Step-ups, Jump Rope, Speed Pushups, Speed MG Chain Benches, DB Curls, DB Reverse Curls, Crunches, Decline Crunches, Crunch-Reverse Crunch Combo, Twisting Sit-ups, Wrist Roller (overhand and underhand), Leg raises, Twisting Leg Raises (amrap), Dip Bar Leg Raises, various RC exercises.
 Note: All of these are effective though not as effective as the ones I am using.

 Stick with It to Make Progress